Many business deals are carried out on a ‘handshake agreement’ (a verbal agreement...

 Under the Companies Act 2006, the significant company decisions must be approved by shareholders at a general meeting or by way of a written resolution.
 By voting in such matters, shareholders exercise their ultimate control over the company and how it is managed.

-There are a number of circumstances where shareholders may need legal advice or assistance and our Commercial and Corporate Finance Team have significant experience in advising clients in such circumstances.
+There are a number of circumstances where shareholders may need legal advice or assistance and our Commercial and Corporate Finance solicitors have significant experience in advising clients in such circumstances.
 Links to relevant pages below: